dcernst/dcernst.github.io/teaching/mat320s17/homework.md

 - **Daily Homework 1:** Read the [syllabus]({{site.baseurl}}/teaching/mat320s17/syllabus/) and write down 5 important items.  *Note:*  All of the exam dates only count as a single item.
 Turn in on your own paper at the beginning of class.
 (Due Friday, January 20)
 - **Daily Homework 2:** Read and sign the [Student Contract]({{site.baseurl}}/teaching/StudentContract.pdf).
 (Due Friday, January 20)
 - **Daily Homework 3:** Stop by my office (AMB 176) and say hello.
-If I'm not there, just slide note under my door saying you stopped by.
+If I'm not there, just slide a note under my door saying you stopped by.
 (Due by 4PM on Friday, January 20)
 - **Daily Homework 4:** Read all of [Chapter 1: Introduction]({{site.baseurl}}/teaching/mat320s17/Introduction.pdf) of the course notes.
 In addition, complete 2.3-2.6 in [Chapter 2: Mathematics and Logic]({{site.baseurl}}/teaching/mat320s17/MathAndLogic.pdf) and digest the surrounding text along the way.
 (Due Friday, January 20)

 ## Weekly Homework ##